mer-hybris/hadk.sailfishos.org/new-device-build.rst

 Device repos
 ````````````

 You'll need a new local manifest.
 The example given below is for encore.
+Modify
-Modify it appropriately.
+it appropriately.

-The entries will vary per-device but you'll need the device and kernel repos
+The entries will vary per-device but you'll need at least the device and kernel
-as a minimum.
+repos.
 Depending on any build issues that arise you may need additional
 ``hardware/`` and/or ``external/`` repositories (the example ones probably
 won't be needed for your device).
 You'll need to fork the kernel repository in
 order to update the default config: